The-Grid-Data/Explorer/README.md

 This has been created as a way for data platforms to explore and get inspired by [The Grid's](https://thegrid.id/) ecosystem metadata.
 It is easily deployable on Vercel.

-This uses our graphQL endpoint which can be found over at [docs.thegrid.id](https://docs.thegrid.id/)
+This uses our graphQL endpoint which is: https://beta.node.thegrid.id/graphql Information can be found here:  [docs.thegrid.id](https://docs.thegrid.id/)

 Right now this takes a very profile focused 'lens' view at our data.
 In the future, this may expand to other lenses.
 To understand how we look at lenses, [see this](https://docs.thegrid.id/lenses-at-the-grid-18)